icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/rpc-core/endpoint.md

 | `tcp -h localhost -p 10000 -z -t 30000`| `ice://localhost:10000?transport=tcp&z&t=30000`   |

 {% callout type="information" %}
-The URI scheme identifies the protocol to use.
-IceRPC supports two protocols (schemes): ice and icerpc.
+The URI scheme identifies the RPC protocol to use.
+IceRPC supports two RPC protocols: ice and icerpc.
 {% /callout %}

 ## Endpoint options

 Ice endpoints support a number of transport-specific options in addition to host and port.
 For tcp/ssl, none of these additional options have any effect on IceRPC.
-Nevertheless, when IceRPC's Slice engine decodes a Slice1-encoded ice service address with a tcp or ssl server address, it converts its tcp/ssl options into server address parameters to be able to later re-encode this server address without losing information.
+Nevertheless, when IceRPC's Slice engine decodes a Slice1-encoded ice proxy with tcp or ssl endpoint(s), it converts the tcp/ssl options into server address parameters to be able to later re-encode this server address without losing information.

 | Ice tcp/ssl endpoint option | Corresponding query parameter in IceRPC server address URI |
 |-----------------------------|------------------------------------------------------------|